Mohamed-Elwakdy/Final-Project-BigDataProcessing/README.md

 ### Collect Into DataFrames

-All variables has been collected into dataframes where the number of rows and columns for each dataframe is not constant.
+All variables have been collected into dataframes where the number of rows and columns for each dataframe is not constant.
 We iterate through all the dataframes dictionary items and create a sheet for each dataframe.
-Also, we split each column contains more than one item to many column with removing all parentheses.
+Also, we split each column containing more than one item to many columns with removing all parentheses.

 ```
 dfd = {}